ReneeErnst/end-to-end-model-test-gcp/README.md

 ##### Command for local training job:
 Note: Locations reflect structure in this repo, update for your use as appropriate.
-In this case the model output will get saved to the trainer folder.
+In this case the model output will get saved to the main directory/repo folder.

+Passing in user args for bucket and run location.
+Adding the bucket env allows keeping that info out of the code and the run location allows having the code run differently depending on if doing this local job or running in AI Platform.

 ```
 gcloud ai-platform local train
   --package-path trainer
   --module-name trainer.model
   --job-dir local-training-output
+  --
+  --bucket=<bucket_name>
+  --run_locatin=local
 ```

-Note: There are a few lines in the model.py that you need to toggle/change when running locally vs the job on AI Platform.
-When running locally you need to point to your credentials file and should adjust the query to pull fewer records.

 #### Results summary for running job locally
 This code ran as expected locally